Corporate Governance

 What we do and why

-Origin Group’s strategy is explained fully within our Strategic Report section on pages 26 to 29 of our Annual Report and Accounts for the year ended 31 July 2022.
+Origin Group’s strategy and long-term objectives in achieving the strategy are explained fully within our Strategic Report section on pages 16 to 18 in our Annual Report and Accounts for the year ended 31 July 2024.

-The key challenges to the business and how these are mitigated are detailed on pages 51 to 55 of our Annual Report and Accounts for the year ended 31 July 2022
+The key challenges to the business and how these are mitigated are detailed in the Risk Report on pages 54 to 62 of our Annual Report and Accounts for the year ended 31 July 2024.

 Directors must develop a good understanding of the needs and expectations of all elements of the company’s shareholder base.